HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Copy the result of a command to clipboard automatically
+## Copy the Result of a Command to Clipboard Automatically

 Add `| clip` at the end the command